lzrobots/DeepEmbeddingModel_ZSL/README.md

 Download data from [here](http://www.robots.ox.ac.uk/~lz/DEM_cvpr2017/data.zip) and unzip it `unzip data.zip`.

 # Run
-`AwA_attribute.py` will gives you ZSL performance on AwA with attribute.
+`AwA_attribute.py` will give you ZSL performance on AwA with attribute.

-`AwA_wordvector.py` will gives you ZSL performance on AwA with wordvector.
+`AwA_wordvector.py` will give you ZSL performance on AwA with wordvector.

-`AwA_fusion.py` will gives you ZSL performance on AwA with attribute and wordvector fusion.
+`AwA_fusion.py` will give you ZSL performance on AwA with attribute and wordvector fusion.

-`CUB_attribute.py`will gives you ZSL performance on CUB with attribute.
+`CUB_attribute.py`will give you ZSL performance on CUB with attribute.

 # GBU setting

 ZSL and GZSL performance evaluated under GBU setting [1]: ResNet feature, GBU split, averaged per class accuracy.

-`AwA1_GBU.py` will gives you ZSL and GZSL performance on AwA1 with attribute under GBU setting [1].
+`AwA1_GBU.py` will give you ZSL and GZSL performance on AwA1 with attribute under GBU setting [1].

-`AwA2_GBU.py` will gives you ZSL and GZSL performance on AwA2 with attribute under GBU setting [1].
+`AwA2_GBU.py` will give you ZSL and GZSL performance on AwA2 with attribute under GBU setting [1].

-`CUB1_GBU.py` will gives you ZSL and GZSL performance on CUB with attribute under GBU setting [1].
+`CUB1_GBU.py` will give you ZSL and GZSL performance on CUB with attribute under GBU setting [1].

-`aPY_GBU.py` will gives you ZSL and GZSL performance on aPY with attribute under GBU setting [1].
+`aPY_GBU.py` will give you ZSL and GZSL performance on aPY with attribute under GBU setting [1].

-`SUN_GBU.py` will gives you ZSL and GZSL performance on SUN with attribute under GBU setting [1].
+`SUN_GBU.py` will give you ZSL and GZSL performance on SUN with attribute under GBU setting [1].